Chicago-Kent College of Law

 Description of Programs

-As a way of encouraging and promoting community service and pro bono legal work, the Public Interest Resource Center (PIRC) was created to help connect students interested in volunteer or career opportunities with public interest groups or agencies in need of their services.
+As a way of encouraging and promoting community service and pro bono legal work, the Public Interest Center (PIC) was created to help connect students interested in volunteer or career opportunities with public interest groups or agencies in need of their services.
 Primarily, the Center acts as a clearinghouse for short and long-term public service law opportunities as well as non-law related projects, with the realization that many students cannot fully commit themselves to a career in public interest upon graduation.
 Therefore, enabling students to benefit from doing pro bono work while in law school is a Center priority.

 Location of Programs

-PIRC is funded by the law school.
+PIC is funded by the law school.

 Student Run Pro Bono Groups/Specialized Law Education Projects